Azure/azure-rest-api-specs/specification/applicationinsights/resource-manager/readme.md

     where:
       - $.definitions.DiagnosticServicesTokenResponse.properties.token
     reason: 'Secrets are OK to return in a POST response.'
-  - suppress: UNREFERENCED_JSON_FILE
-    from: workbookOperations_API.json
-    reason: 'Conflict with aiOperations_API.json and service is ready.'
   - suppress: DefaultErrorResponseSchema
     from: aiOperations_API
     reason: 'consistent with existing default error response | owned by another team'